 As it relates to value, lenders rely on the appraisal and not the sales contract.
 As with other types of loans, super-jumbo purchases require an appraisal that lists at least three other properties in the subject property’s area that have sold within the previous 12 months.
 This can sometimes be a problem as the number of higher-end homes is much smaller compared to conforming and jumbo.
 Again, the lender does have some leeway with appraisals but most often it means lenders will want more than three recent sales.

 Finally, interest rates will be slightly greater for super-jumbo loans compared to other loan types.
-How much higher depends upon the lender issuing the guidelines but a rate that is 1-2 percent higher than conforming or jumbo rates is not uncommon.
+How much higher depends upon the lender issuing the guidelines but a rate that is 1 percent higher than conforming or jumbo rates is not uncommon.
 These higher rates are one reason why many super-jumbo buyers take the hybrid option in order to get a lower rate.
-Still, the super-jumbo hybrid will still be a bit higher than those that fall into the jumbo category.
+Still, the super-jumbo hybrid will still be slightly higher than those that fall into the jumbo category.

 Buyers that want to learn more about all purchase and refinance requirements can reach us by calling the number above, or just fill out the Quick Contact Form on this page for fast service.